10-day itinerary by train

 Milan to Bologna

 After your day enjoying Milan, take a morning train to Bologna – but keep your stomach empty for this most delicious part of the journey!
-As it's only 1 hour by train from Milan to Bologna, get ready for an Italian food lover's paradise.
+As it's only one hour by train from Milan to Bologna, get ready for an Italian food lover's paradise.
 A vibrant academic city thanks to one of Europe's oldest universities, Bologna is the capital and largest city of Emilia-Romagna, a smaller region that has contributed more to Italian cuisine than any other.
 Think Parmesan cheese, prosciutto di Parma, balsamic vinegar, and fresh pasta and Bolognese sauce.
 Be warned that you'll hardly recognise the marvellously flavourful ragu bolognese if you're used to spaghetti and meatballs back home!
 It's a rite of passage for any pasta lover to taste the real thing in Bologna, and just the thing to feast on after walking up one of Bologna's iconic medieval towers, or through its city streets.

 Bologna to Florence